nrkno/sofie-quantel-gateway/src/scratch/rest_api.md

 ## Formats

-To query information about format of a clip, including framerate and dimensions, use the format resource.
+To query information about format of a clip, including framerate, compression and dimensions, use the format resource.

     /:zoneID/format/:formatID